heycarsten/lcbo-api/README.md

 - You want access to a lot of data for learning or testing
 - You are curious to learn how some types of web crawlers work
-- You are curious to learn what a production Rails application spaning 10 years of development might look like
+- You are curious to learn what a production Rails application spanning 10 years of development might look like

 ## An important notice :gift: